-RESTORE was founded in 2011 by Mike and Shirley Pounds after years in many different ministries.
-They were living in the Contra Costa County and found that their hearts ached for the increasing number of poor that they saw in the Contra Costa County.
+RESTORE was founded in 2012 by Mike and Shirley Pounds after years with CityTeam and World Gospel Mission/Peniel Missions.
+They were living in Contra Costa County and found that their hearts ached for the increasing number of the addicted poor in the area.

-Today, RESTORE has 4 homes: 3 for men, and 1 for women and children.
-RESTORE works hard to unite families that have been broken by the throes of addiction, and seeks to provide addicts with the practical life skills that they need to function within society.
+Today, RESTORE has three homes: two for men, and one for mothers and children.
+RESTORE works hard to unite families that have been broken by the throes of addiction, and seeks to provide recovering addicts with the practical life skills that they need to function in a productive way.
+Our most recent outreach is providing food to the homeless in our area.

 About Our Founders